YarinGx/Loop-Machine-Task/README.md

 there are several functions for this playlist project as you can loop over to each song:

-loading songs function
+loading songs function,

-play and pause function
+play and pause function,

 next and previous song function

 Enjoy :) !